-- The official CoinSpot Facebook page has a blue verification tick next to the name like this:.
+The official CoinSpot Facebook page has the blue verification tick next to our name.

-The scam page shown in the example above does not have this blue tick, so immediately a user can know that this is not the real CoinSpot.
+The fake post shown in the example below does not have the blue verification tick, so immediately you can tell that this is not our official CoinSpot Facebook page.

-- The scam page tells the user to sign in via a link.
-This is NEVER advised as this is likely a phishing link or fake copy of our site like the example above.
-Note the incorrect website address.
-We advise to always sign in via a bookmark to the real CoinSpot platform.
+The fake post directs you to sign in via the link provided.
+This is NEVER advised as this is likely a phishing link or fake copy of our platform.

-- This scam page has shared a user's facebook photo.
-The real CoinSpot would never share any personal details of any users.
+This fake post/page has shared a facebook profile photo.
+CoinSpot would never share the personal details of any of our members.